Diamond Fluorescence Atlanta - The Ross Jewelry Company

 Now that you have learned about diamond fluorescence, if you have also reviewed all 4 "C" pages . . . you now know the key factors considered in describing the size and quality of a diamond, the very same factors used in determining its price or value.
 With this knowledge you can shop for a diamond and buy it with a reasonable degree of confidence.
 Ultimately, when considering which diamond to buy, if all factors are the same . . . you buy the one with the best price.

-If you have any remaining questions related to Fluorescence in Diamonds, any of the Four C's, or the Buying Formula, please contact Tom Ross at The Ross Jewelry Company in Atlanta.
+If you have any remaining questions related to Fluorescence in Diamonds, any of the Four C's, or the Buying Formula, please contact Tom Ross at his office in Atlanta.